captdam/Maze-Router-Lee-Algorithm/README.md

 As describe in ``` Implementation --> Program Architecture``` section, the front-end GUI of this program is a webpage.
 The back-end router program will route the net and generate map file; the front-end GUI will read the map file and display it on screen.

 However, the front-end/back-end architecture brings a critical issue.
 The GUI is running in web browser, which means the GUI is running in a sandbox.
 The GUI may read file, but it cannot write file.
-In another word, the back-end router GUI and the front-end GUI are communicating in a single-way link.
+In another word, the back-end router GUI and the front-end GUI are communicating in a one-way link.
 The issue is that, the GUI cannot send signal to the router; therefore, the router may modify the result file while the GUI is reading it.

 The original solution is to have a JavaScript checker on the front-side.
 Every time when the front-end GUI reading the result file, the checker will first check the integrity of the result file.
 If this file is not modified by the back-end router during reading, the result will be displayed; if it is modified, the checker discards it.

-This solution works fine few years ago, when CORS in Firefox is not strict as today (At that time, there was CORS, but Firefox allows local HTML files to read file in the same directory or subdirectories).
+This solution works fine few years ago, when CORS in Firefox is not strict as today (At that time, there was CORS, but Firefox allows JavaScript program in local HTML file to read files in the same directory or subdirectories).
 However, nowadays, this solution is no longer available due to security reason.
 If a JavaScript program can read a file from local file system, it can send the local file to a remote server.
-This means, if a user downloads an HTML file, critical information saved in downloading directory can be stolen (for example, a user may have a key file downloaded from another website).
+This means, if a user downloads and runs an HTML file, critical information saved in downloading directory can be stolen (for example, a user may have a key file downloaded from another website).
 Therefore, the checker solution will not work.

-To accompany with the CORS policy, the only solution is to create a local web server on the user’s machine so an HTTP ```Access-Control-Allow-Origin``` can be send with the GUI file.
+To accompany with the CORS policy, the only solution is to create a local web server on the user’s machine so an HTTP ```Access-Control-Allow-Origin``` can be send with the result file.
 However, it is not worth to pack such a complex web server with the program.

-The final solution is to let the back-end router to export the result as a table in HTML file and let the front-end GUI to use a ```<iframe>``` tag to embed the result HTML file.
+The final solution is to let the back-end router to export the result as a ```<table>``` in HTML file and let the front-end GUI to use a ```<iframe>``` tag to embed the result HTML file.

 In this architecture, the result file can be embedded in the GUI directly by the DOM.
 There is no JavaScript program involved in this process; therefore, the CORS rule is not breached.
 To do this, the back-end router needs to export the result as a displayable HTML file so it can be directly displayed.
 This method is saved in ```map2html.c```.